Now in open beta - free for 14 days, no credit card required.Download now ›

 Support 24-48 hour response times Priority support on Pro and Ultra

-Compliance No published certifications SOC 2 Type II compliant
+Compliance No published certifications In process of getting SOC 2 Type II

 The cost difference is stark.
 A two-person team on HeyReach pays a minimum of $158/month for LinkedIn-only automation.
-The same team on Northlight pays $40/month for the entire outreach stack — LinkedIn, email, CRM, enrichment, and reporting included.
+The same team on Northlight pays $80/month billed annually for the entire outreach stack — LinkedIn, email, CRM, enrichment, and reporting included.

 How Northlight Approaches LinkedIn Automation Differently